txusko/PostItAll/README.md

 # Post It All!
-Customizable sticky notes for the web.
+###### Customizable sticky notes for the web.

 ## jQuery Plugin

-jQuery plugin for adding sticky notes in your webpage.
+The jQuery plugin for adding sticky notes in your webpage.

 http://postitall.txusko.com/plugin.html